JUNE

 What is the history of Juneteenth?

-Juneteenth is an American holiday that commemorates the day (June 19, 1865) when enslaved Black people in Galveston, Texas learned — two months late — from Union troops that the Civil War had ended.
+Juneteenth is an American holiday that commemorates June 19, 1865 — the day Union troops arrived in Galveston, Texas and finally delivered the news of emancipation to approximately 250,000 enslaved people.
+That moment came two and a half years after President Lincoln's Emancipation Proclamation, and two months after the Civil War had ended.
+Slaveholders in Texas, far from Union lines, had simply refused to enforce it.
 The name Juneteenth is a portmanteau combining the words "June" and "nineteenth."

 Why celebrate Juneteenth in Barcelona?